 - If you are lucky enough to have a Planned Parenthood Facility in your area – SEEK THEM OUT!
 In hindsight, when beginning my long-term birth control plan, I wish I went there first.
 They are highly trained in all things birth control and had options that my primary physicians did not even know about.
 Best to always consult with specialists!

 - I thought these two websites were good for getting additional information such as side-by-side comparisons and learning more about the advantages and disadvantages of all forms of birth control.
+You can also check this site for our preferred vibrating panties.

 Told you it was TMI